Phil Esposito: Boston Bruins (1967-1975)

 In 1967, Esposito was dealt with Ken Hodge and Fred Stanfield to the Boston Bruins in a blockbuster trade.
 While Hodge and Stanfield rose to become stars in Boston, Esposito blossomed into the greatest scorer of his day.
 In 1969, he became the first NHL player to score 100 points in a season, far eclipsing the "century" mark with a record 126.
-He would fall a single point shy in 1970, then reached triple digits again the next five years running.
+He fell a single point shy in 1970, then reached triple digits again the next five years running.
 Along the way, he captured the Art Ross Trophy as the top regular-season scorer in 1969 and 1971 to 1974, and led the League in goals six straight seasons between 1969–70 and 1974–75.